Shilatifard Laboratory

 What We Do

 The regulation of gene expression by RNA polymerase II is essential for development and differentiation, and its misregulation contributes to the pathogenesis of many forms of cancers.
 The goal of our laboratory is to define the molecular mechanisms underlying cancer pathogenesis and to identify potential targets for therapy.
 These studies have been done through detailed understanding of proteins and protein complexes that regulate chromatin modifications, transcriptional initiation, and transcriptional elongation.
-Several of such findings from our lab our now under clinical studies for the treatment of bladder cancer and pediatric brain tumors.
+Several of such findings from our lab are now under clinical studies for the treatment of bladder cancer and pediatric brain tumors.

 Research Focus